Limpopo Accident Claims 42 Lives, 10-Month-Old Killed As Long-Distance Bus Overturns on N1 Highway

 Children killed in fatal bus crash

-With emergency officials continuing to search the scene for more victims, the death toll has yet to be confirmed.
-Officials have noted that at the moment, 42 people have been declared dead, including seven children.
-A 10-month-old baby was among the young victims of the accident.
+Emergency officials continued to search the scene for more victims, but the death toll was not immediately confirmed.
+Officials have noted that, at the moment, 42 people have been declared dead, including seven children.
+A 10-month-old baby girl was among the young victims of the accident.

 Source: Briefly News